Ratio of Debt-to-Income

-The ratio of debt to income is a formula lenders use to calculate how much money is available for a monthly mortgage payment after you have met your other monthly debt payments.
+The ratio of debt to income is a formula lenders use to determine how much of your income is available for a monthly mortgage payment after you have met your various other monthly debt payments.

 How to figure your qualifying ratio

-The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 Some example data: